Let’s say I have a file. The one you’re reading, perhaps. Well, its original Markdown content.

 block references the import-libraries

-fragment by name when I’m ready for it.
+fragment by name when I’m

 Rounding up fragments to tangle

-Recognizing an additional parameter doesn’t make my regular expression that much more complicated, but I can see things getting ore complex.
+Recognizing an additional parameter doesn’t make my regular expression that much more complicated, but I can see things getting more complex.
 I could even find a better pattern later.
 Let’s give the params their own named regex for some encapsulation.

 That way I can drop it in shortcode